maximstewart/Shellmen/README.md

 sudo rm /bin/shellMen
 </pre>
 # License
 You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.
+<br/>If not, see <http://www.gnu.org/licenses/>.